Volunteering while on benefits

 How volunteering affects your benefits

 However, in most cases, if you volunteer full-time and receive an allowance from your volunteering organisation you won't usually be eligible to receive benefits.
-It is always advisable to discuss your choice of voluntary work with your personal benefits adviser or contact the Jobs & Benefits / Social Security office that pays your benefit, before you start.

 How voluntary work is defined